Shakermixer/XL2RVN/README.md

 #### Layer 1
-refers to a base network, such as Bitcoin, BNB Chain, or Ethereum, and its underlying infrastructure.
+refers to a base network, such as Bitcoin, BNB Chain, Ethereum or Ravencoin and its underlying infrastructure.
 Layer-1 blockchains can validate and finalize transactions without the need for another network.
 Making improvements to the scalability of layer-1 networks is difficult, as we’ve seen with Bitcoin.
 As a solution, developers create layer-2 protocols that rely on the layer-1 network for security and consensus.
 Bitcoin's Lightning Network is one example of a layer-2 protocol.
 It allows users to make transactions freely before recording them into the main chain.

 #### Layer 2